geomagpy/MARTAS/README.md

 and basically all I2C Sensors and others connectable to Microcontroller boards like [Arduino]() (requiring a specific serial output format in the microcontroller program - appendix)

+A typical installation of a MARTAS data acquisition system with a supported sensor is finished within minutes, the setup of a MARCOS collection system strongly depends on its complexity and amount of data sources.
+For both setups a single command will guide you through the initialization routine.
+After installation issue

+         $ martas_init

+and answer the questions.
+Then modify the requested configurations and you are done.
+Nevertheless, please carefully read the sections on installation and MARTAS/MARCOS specifics.
+I also spend some time on describing the basic idea, additional tools and analysis packages, which might be helpful for one or the other.

 Note: in the following examples we use "USER" as username and "USERS" as group.
 Replace these names with your user:group names.
 All instructions assume that you have a profound knowledge of debian like linux systems, as such a system is the only prerequisite to run MARTAS.

-## 1.1 The MARTAS/MARCOS naming conventions and data model
+### 1.1 The MARTAS/MARCOS naming conventions and data model

 MARTAS is focusing on instrument level.
 Each instrument is characterized by its human readable name and its serial number.
 This information provides an unique reference i.e. a LEMI025 sensor with serial number 56 is typically denoted as LEMI025_25.
-To each instrument a revision number is assigned, providing the possibility to track upgrades, repairs and maintainance.
+To each instrument a revision number is assigned, providing the possibility to track upgrades, repairs and maintenance.
 The combination of instrument name, serial number and revision number is referred to as **SensorID**, i.e. LEMI025_56_0001.
 If you are using a MARCOS collection system with database support, the table SENSORS will contain all relevant information regarding each SensorID.
 An instrument like the LEMI025 might record several different signals, like three components of geomagnetic field variation, temperatures of electronics and sensor,